Mary Rose Museum

 Mary Rose Museum information

 The raising of the 16th-century warship the Mary Rose in 1982 was an extraordinary feat of marine archaeology.
-Now the new £35-million, boat-shaped Mary Rose Museum has been built around her.
-It showcases the massive hull which can be seen from tiered galleries reconstructing life on each deck, using some of the 19,000 artefacts that were raised with her.
+The £35-million, boat-shaped museum that's been built around her gives uninterrupted views of the preserved timbers of her massive hull.
+The ship can also be seen from tiered galleries which reconstruct life on each deck, using some of the 19,000 artefacts that were raised with her.

 This 700-tonne floating fortress was Henry VIII's favourite vessel, but she sank suddenly off Portsmouth while fighting the French in 1545.
 Of a crew of 400, it's thought 360 died.
 Items on display range from the military, including scores of cannons and hundreds of longbows, to the touchingly prosaic: water jugs, hair combs, leather shoes and even the skeleton of Hatch, the ship's dog.